mikedzikowski/FusionExampleK8sNotification/README.md

 ## Environment-Specific Actions
 - 🏭 **Production**: Alerts sent to designated pod owners with high priority
 - 🧪 **Development**: Alerts sent to development team owners for investigation

+## Integration Capabilities
+The workflow can be easily extended to integrate with various notification channels beyond email, including:
+- Microsoft Teams
+- Slack
+- ITSM ticketing systems
+- PagerDuty
+- Other alert management platforms

 ---